flame retardant

 2) SOLID PHASE systems are based on organic phosphates plus charred formation additives

-3) HEAT ABSORBING systems are based on magnesium hydroxide, aluminum trihydrate, and charred forming additives
+3) HEAT ABSORBING systems are based on magnesium hydroxide, aluminum trihydrate, and char-forming additives

-Phoenix Plastics understands these 3 classical systems.
+Phoenix Plastics understands these three classical systems.
 We can design and recommend a product for your specific application to achieve the most effective and economical product.

 Flame Retardants in Consumer Products

-Imagine what the numbers of residential fire deaths would look like if flame retardant chemicals did not get used in residential products.
-Fortunately, many consumer products have been using flame retardant for several decades.
+Imagine what the number of residential fire deaths would look like if flame retardant chemicals were not used in residential products.
+Fortunately, many consumer products have been using flame retardants for several decades.
 Chemicals, like flame retardants, give essential fire protection to businesses and residences.
 In addition, it reduces the mortality rate in residential fires.

 Flame retardants are added to products at the manufacturing level.
-These chemicals can be added to plastics, wood, and other material, making flame retardants easy to include in virtually any consumer market.
+These chemicals can be added to plastics, wood, and other materials, making flame retardants easy to include in virtually any consumer market.

 Some major industries that rely on flame retardants to add safety to their products are: